-Projects with tax-exempt bond financing, which are subject to a separate volume limitation, are not counted against the state volume limit.
+Projects financed by tax exempt volume limited bonds which are subject to a separate volume limitation, are not counted against the state tax credit volume limit.
 (See Article 8 of the QAP and Chapter 7 of the Manual for further details.)